Xantocx/ghost-editor/README.md

 - Find a way to securely deliver API keys to the built application.
 - Remove in-editor UI and migrate to VS Code plugin (this will require several of the other fixes described above).
 - Re-iterate build system to fix Prisma integration, which is a nightmare right now.
-- Merge changes into meaningful chunks for easier change navigation.
+- Merge changes into meaningful chunks for easier change navigation (e.g., sequential single line edits, multi-line operations as one operation).
 - Add visual clues for blocks that disappear at a certain time in their timeline, because they had no exising lines at that time.
 - Automatic version extraction from block histories.
 - Version comparison using OpenAI's GPT.
 - Optimize backend to write to cache, and update database asynchronously (reading works already).
+- Blocks stick to semantics (e.g., brackets of functions, etc.)

 This is just a list that was up in my head immediately.
 More is definetly requires.